Advanced-Dataspaces-VTT/VTT-Example-IDS-Connector/VTT_postman/1.0.1/README.md

 The configuration interface provided by the connector can be accessed with different methods.
 One example is the Swagger GUI that can be found at https://your_connector_URL/api/docs.

-However, in the following, the Postman tool is utilized for managing the connector.
+However, in the following, the Postman tool (https://www.postman.com/) is utilized for managing the connector.

 <b>1.1 Import the Postman collections</b>
-- Navigate to the folder "Postman_collections" and import the json files into to your Postman application ("Import" button  + select file)
+- Navigate to the folder "VTT-Example-IDS-Connector/VTT_postman/1.0.1" and import the json file "Consume data using broker.postman_collection.json" into to your Postman application ("Import" button  + select file)
-- From the shown collections, select the "Consume data resource"
+- You should now see the collection with name "Consume data using broker" in you Postman

 <b>1.2 Test data retrieval from Data Space Innovation Lab's connector </b> <br> <br>
 In Postman most of the needed configuration tasks can be done by editing the collection variables (click the name of the collection and examine the "Variables" tab)